PUB HLTH 2009 - Introduction to Counselling Theory and Practice

 Three online quizzes:

-For each module, students will complete an online quiz (2 at 10%, one at 20%), including Multiple Choice, T/F, Matching formats, to confirm understanding of fundamental concepts and identify areas requiring further study.
+For each module, students will complete an online quiz (3 at 10%), including Multiple Choice, T/F, Matching formats, to confirm understanding of fundamental concepts and identify areas requiring further study.

 Two written assignments: